Borrowing was £17.4bn last month, the second highest October figure since monthly records began in 1993.

 Nigel Lax, Director, MARCOL

-He came into my office on the Strand.
-He was always a larger-than-life character and very self-confident.
-He said: “I believe you have got an asset in Docklands that you are trying to sell for the Halifax.
-I would like to buy it.”
+He walked into my office on the Strand, always larger-than-life and brimming with confidence.
+He said, “I believe you have an asset in Docklands that you’re trying to sell for the Halifax. ”I would like to buy it.”
 We weren’t even marketing it at the time.
 Cutting a very long story short we negotiated a sale of this asset over a period of no more than probably 3 or 4 weeks.
 I didn’t know MARCOL from a hole in the wall.
 It was before the internet so you couldn’t check anybody out.
 There then ensued a long torturous negotiation with Terence in the Churchill Hotel where he would turn up two hours later than scheduled.

 Victoria Boxall-Hunt, Group Operations Director, MARCOL

-I shall never forget the first day I met Terence.
+I shall never forget the first day I met Terence Cole.
 He made me laugh so much in my interview that I snorted!
 It makes me go red at the thought even now – 18 years later.
 On my second interview, he sent his car and driver to collect me and bring me to Upper Berkeley Street to meet him and Mark.
 This was no ‘normal’ company and so began my journey with MARCOL, a journey that has shaped my life and given me many experiences that I would never have had.
 It has taught me a huge amount, introduced me to some incredible people and has tested and delighted in equal measure.
 There is also no doubt that we have laughed a lot and had a lot of fun over the years.

-Niki Cole, Terence’s wife
+Niki Cole, Terence Cole’s wife

 My father was a man who created his own destiny: it was his way or the high way.
 He was a man who’d built something from the ground up in business, and didn’t apologise for it.
 Why should he?
 He could humble any mighty person – no matter how powerful you were, he could always teach you something.
 He had this way of speaking in a low voice, of taming people, and drawing people into his wisdom.
 I knew if I went into property development and private investment, I would never get close to what he was doing: I didn’t want to interfere with the master.
 My path in life was a little to his chagrin: “There’s no money in that,” he’d say.